Welcome to Bulgarian Investment Property, where you will find all the latest news, videos, help and advice about buying property in Bulgaria.

 Mr Robinson backed this call and said it was a difficult market to negotiate.

 However, he felt that Romania's EU accession was a still great opportunity and would cause an "explosion" in property sales.
+He believes it will attract Britons, but develop in a different way than Spain or France.

 He predicted Bucharest would be a "tourist hotspot" and Romania would develop as a winter sports destination and attract people who enjoyed the quiet life or watching wildlife.